dxiai/zhaw-living_lab/readme.md

 ## Coding in R
 There are several options with regard to good software frameworks for this project.
 Python, Matlab and R have a large community and development support, even when it comes to text mining.
 I choose R. The language is very compact and many libraries allow clear and clean development.

+### Organization of the individual scripts
+Every script has the same structure.
+- General description
+- External Libraries needed in the script
+- External Scripts written as part of the project
+- General definitions and variables
+- Local functions
+- Main routine

+**Naming conventions:**
+- Global Variable: eg. 'eventoURLsList'; concatenation of 'evento'(source specific term), URLs(value description), 'List'(type of variable)

 ### ZHAW Moodle Layouts